Extra 11% OFF over £99 | Extra 14% OFF over £149

 Shop lighting makes the goods in the sales area really attractive, e.g. in bakeries, grocery stores, but also in fashion shops or bookshops.
 Light directs the viewer's gaze and shows the range visually at its best.
 To achieve this, the shop lighting must have a high CRI value of at least Ra 80 in order to perfectly reproduce the colour spectrum in artificial light.

-Why you should use a lighting design
+Why you should use lighting design for shop lighting

 Competent lighting design is always recommended for shop lighting.
 This incorporates all technical and location-specific features in order to invite customers to linger and emphasise goods.
 The lighting designers also know how to integrate state-of-the-art lighting technology perfectly into the shop environment.
 Examples include high-performance, low-maintenance LED shop lighting or HCL sensors that automatically adjust brightness and colour temperature to the course of the day and thus support people's natural biorhythm.